The Donation of Human Organs

 - Related Entries

-In this section, we explain the rules for consent as they operate in practice in most countries.
-Then we outline certain reform proposals, mention the claims of the main affected parties, and, in the light of those claims, evaluate those reform proposals.
+This section explains the rules for consent as they operate in practice in most countries.
+It then outlines certain reform proposals, mentions the claims of the main affected parties, and, in the light of those claims, evaluates those reform proposals.

-In nearly all countries with a transplantation program, the following is a broadly accurate description of organ retrieval in practice, although different countries, and regions of countries, do differ in nuanced ways, for instance in how the option of donation is presented to families; and the nuances may affect retrieval rates (Price 2000; Wilkinson in press).
+In nearly all countries with a transplantation program, the following is a broadly accurate description of organ retrieval in practice, although different countries, and regions of countries, do differ in nuanced ways, for instance in how the option of donation is presented to families; and the nuances may affect retrieval rates (T.M.
+Wilkinson 2011).

 - If the deceased made a refusal known, either formally (e.g., on a register) or informally, organs will not be retrieved.

-- If the family refuse, organs will not be retrieved.
+- If the family refuses, organs will not be retrieved.

-- If the deceased is not known to have refused, suitable organs will be retrieved if the family agree (some jurisdictions) or do not refuse (other jurisdictions).
+- If the deceased is not known to have refused, suitable organs will be retrieved if the family agrees (some jurisdictions) or does not refuse (other jurisdictions).

-The first point to make from this description is that nearly all countries have, in practice, a ‘double veto’ system.
-Even if the family want to donate, the deceased’s objection will veto retrieval.
+The first point to make from this description is that nearly all countries have, in practice, a “double veto” system.
+Even if the family wants to donate, the deceased’s objection will veto retrieval.
 Even if the deceased agreed to donate, the family’s objection will veto retrieval.
-The family’s veto is in many countries, such as the US, the UK, and most nations of continental Europe, a creation of the medical profession.
-Transplanters will not take organs from consenting dead people whose families object even though the law permits retrieval.
+(The U.S. has partial exceptions discussed shortly.)
+The family’s veto is in many countries, such as the U.S., the U.K., and most nations of continental Europe, a creation of the medical profession.
+Doctors will not take organs from consenting dead people whose families object even though the law permits retrieval.
 A lesson in method follows: when describing the practice of organ retrieval, looking at the law alone is inadequate.

-A vital second point is that in virtually no country is the consent of the deceased required before organs may be taken (Price 2000).
+A vital second point is that the consent of the deceased is not required before organs may be taken.
+(Japan was the last major exception and permitted retrieval without the deceased’s consent from 2010 – see the link to the Japan Organ Transplant Network in the Other Internet Resources section below.)
 When the deceased has not refused, the family’s agreement is enough to permit retrieval.

 The persistent scarcity of organs has given rise to several proposals to reform the system for consent.
-Here are the main ones.
+The main ones are:

 - Encourage or mandate clearer choices by the deceased.